-A small number of complaints is acceptable because people can mark an email as spam for different reasons: they forgot they subscribed to your list, they can’t find an unsubscribe option, they did not recognize the sender, they don’t like the content, they receive too many emails from you etc.
+A small number of complaints is acceptable because people can mark an email as spam for different reasons: they forgot they subscribed to your list, they can’t find an unsubscribe option, they did not recognize the sender, they don’t like the content, they receive too many emails from you, etc.

 But a high complaint rate showing consistently indicates that you send irrelevant content and/or that you send to people who did not subscribe to your list.
-As other mailbox providers, Yahoo!Mail tends to protect its users from unwanted spam and scam emails and looks at the complaint rate closely.
+Like other mailbox providers, Yahoo!Mail tends to protect its users from unwanted spam and scam emails and looks at the complaint rate closely.

-So, if you want to get your emails to the Yahoo’s users’ Inbox, the best practice is to send relevant content to the users who want it and have opted to receive it.
+So, if you want to get your emails to Yahoo’s users’ Inbox, the best practice is to send relevant content to the users who want it and have opted to receive it.